Pachyderm language clients¶

 In this case, Pachyderm offers language specific SDKs in Go, Python, and JS.

 The Pachyderm team officially supports the Go client.
-It implements most of the functionality that is provided with the
+It implements most of the functionalities provided with the

 pachctl CLI tool.